 - The expected improvement in vision after surgery

 Today the removal of a cataract is a relatively simple and minor procedure.
-Often it is performed under a local anesthetic, and in most instances, does not require an overnight stay in hospital.
+Cataract surgery is often performed under a local anesthetic.
+So, in most instances it does not require an overnight stay in hospital.
 Cataract surgery improves vision in more than 95% of cases.

-If you haven’t had your eyes checked recently or have any concerns or queries about Cataracts or any other eye health issues, Noosa Optical can assist you with our professional advice.
+If you haven’t had your eyes checked recently or have any concerns or queries about this or any other eye health issues, Noosa Optical can assist you with our professional advice.

 For more information on Cataracts Contact us Today or call (07) 5447 3711.

 Noosa Optical has modern eye test equipment and provides a full range of comprehensive options in eyecare.
 Established in Noosa Junction since 1989, Noosa Optical has served the Noosa community in eyecare for many years.